WuTheFWasThat/midnighttherapy/README.md

 You can then just visit this bookmark while you're at Pathery.

+Unfortunately, "show values" is noticeably slow this way.
+Thus, the following method is recommended instead

-### OUTSOURCING COMPUTATION TO A SERVER (recommended if using "show values", and necessary if interfacing with your own solver): ###
+### WITH A SERVER ###

+First you'll need a server running.
+I've provided one that you can use (maybe as a starting point for an AI).
+To get it,

 1. Clone this repo and cd into it
 2. Run locally:

 `node pathery-server.js`

+Next, add my client to the browser window.

-3. Go to Pathery
+1. Go to Pathery
-4. Paste
+2. Paste

 `$.getScript('https://raw.github.com/WuTheFWasThat/midnighttherapy/master/pathery-client.js')`